 Local authorities are required to have due regard to this agreement and use all of its provisions unless there is good reason not to.
 It requires local authorities to clearly set out the documentation they need to receive from providers and the timetable providers need to follow.
 Authorities are not permitted to carry out audit regimes which are disproportionate or unnecessarily burdensome to providers.

-No. The Government has repeatedly stressed its commitment to retaining the existing adult: child ratios set out in the Early Years Foundation Stage (EYFS).
+Ratios are set out in the Early Years Foundation Stage (EYFS).

 Am I entitled to any additional support?